Holographic geometry/real-space entanglement correspondence and metric reconstruction: Conclusion and discussion

 We propose to use the function of $z_*(l)$ as the gauge choice, which both fixes the gauge and establishes a priori the relationship between the boundary real-space scale $l$ and the bulk radial scale $z_*$.
 We present the exact bulk radial geometry at $z_*$/boundary CMI behavior at real-space scale $l$ correspondence in the simplest gauge $z_*=l$ and provide several examples showing this explicitly, including a geometry flowing from AdS$_2$ in the near-horizon region to AdS$_4$ at the boundary.
 We emphasize again that the bulk radial geometry/boundary CMI behavior correspondence only appears to be local and is {in essence} nonlocal as it depends on gauge choices.

 Inspired by this correspondence, we also propose a new bulk metric reconstruction method, namely the CMI reconstruction.
-We reconstruct the bulk metric from boundary CMI data in a give gauge choice of $z_*(l)$ and then we could perform a coordinate transformation to any other coordinate system {of interest}.
-The CMI reconstruction {bridges} between the Bilson's general algorithm and the differential entropy prescription.
+We reconstruct the bulk metric from boundary CMI data in a give gauge choice of $z_*(l)$ and then we could perform a coordinate transformation to any other coordinate system of interest.
+The CMI reconstruction bridges between the Bilson's general algorithm and the differential entropy prescription.
 One open question is that in this work we have focused on geometries with translational symmetry and it would be interesting to see if this could be generalized to geometries without translational symmetry.

-{In this work, to justify the bulk geometry/boundary CMI correspondence and to formulate the bulk metric reconstruction procedure, we have focused on effectively one-dimensional boundary entangling regions, i.e. strips.
-It would be interesting to study the higher-dimensional generalizations and examine the validity of the correspondence in these cases, e.g. in spherical regions.}
+In this work, to justify the bulk geometry/boundary CMI correspondence and to formulate the bulk metric reconstruction procedure, we have focused on effectively one-dimensional boundary entangling regions, i.e. strips.
+It would be interesting to study the higher-dimensional generalizations and examine the validity of the correspondence in these cases, e.g. in spherical regions. {Furthermore, it would be interesting to generalize the present CMI prescription to anisotropic bulk metrics utilizing higher dimensional boundary entanglement data, for which more generic shapes of boundary regions other than strips need to be considered.}

+{From another perspective, we have not reconstructed the $g_{tt}$ component.
+In principle, the $g_{tt}$ component can be reconstructed via the procedure detailed below.
+Consider a boosted Cauchy slice and perform the CMI reconstruction in this boosted Cauchy slice using the prescription of this work.
+On any boosted Cauchy slice, the metric components tangent to the slice can be readily recovered; the normal component, however, is inaccessible from a single boost.
+To obtain the complete metric including the $g_{tt}$ component, one should combine the data of the two spacelike regions: one on the boosted slice and the other on the original unboosted slice.
+The price for this reconstruction is that one needs the two independent data sets plus precise knowledge of the boost transformation.}

-{Using the CMI method, it would be an important problem to investigate potential extensions of current metric reconstruction results to broader scenarios where the spacetime breaks the translational symmetry, e.g. the ansatz in \cite{Jokela:2025ime}, which we will report in a future work.
-Possible input data could be a combination of CMI (or entanglement entropy) and entanglement wedge cross section considering that the metric functions ($f$ and $h$) would exhibit a simultaneous dependence on the radial coordinate $r$ and spatial coordinate $x$.}
+Using the CMI method, it would also be an important problem to investigate potential extensions of current metric reconstruction results to broader scenarios where the spacetime breaks the translational symmetry, e.g. the ansatz in \cite{Jokela:2025ime}, which we will report in a future work.
+Possible input data could be a combination of CMI (or entanglement entropy) and entanglement wedge cross section considering that the metric functions ($f$ and $h$) would exhibit a simultaneous dependence on the radial coordinate $r$ and spatial coordinate $x$.